yachielab/QUEEN/README.md

 This option enables users to provide label names for producing `QUEEN_objects`.
 The provided labels are stored in `QUEEN_objects.project`.

 * **setfeature**: `False`, `dict`, `list` of `dict` This parameter can be acceptable by only `QUEEN()` and basic operational fuctions `cutdna()`, `cropdna()`, `modifyends()`, `flipdna()` and `joindna()`.
 A `dict` object is composed of key-value pairs of DNAfeature attributes.
 If the parameter is specfied, the DNAfeature objects generated based on the dictionary values would be added in the `.dnafeatures` of newly generated QUEEN objects.
 The following attributes have default values, so if they are not specified in a `dict` object, the values would be set with the default values.
 	- `feature_id`: `str`, (default: Random unique ID which is not used in `.dnafeatures` of the QUEEN object)
 	- `feature_type`: `str` (default: `"misc_feature"`)
 	- `start`: `int` (default: 0)
 	- `end`: `int` (default: length of the `QUEEN_object` sequence)
 	- `strand`: `int` (-1, 0 or 1, default: 1)
+In "Example code 18", the use of `setfeature` parameter is demonstrated.

 * **quinable**:`bool` (`True` or `False`; default: `True`) If `False`, the operation process will not be recorded into the building history.